justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 Mariam shrugs.

 “Yeah, they can be beautiful.
 And you can use glider syntheses to build things.
 But who cares?
 It has nothing to do with life — real life.
 If you study chemistry or electrical engineering or whatever, you can use what you learn to make things happen in the real world.
 I think that’s how the Life guys think of themselves.
 Like Priestley or Faraday or Dalton or Pasteur — finding new ways to isolate elements and combine them together.
-I suppose a glider synthesis is a bit like a chemical reaction.
+I suppose a glider synthesis is a bit like a chemical reaction.”

 <pattern-anchor src=./patterns/gosper-glider-gun.rle></pattern-anchor>

-Or maybe they think of themselves like astronomers looking out into another world.
+“Or maybe,” Mariam continues, “they think of themselves like astronomers looking out into another world.
 Like Galileo and Kepler and Copernicus.
 Have you noticed how they’re obsessed with attribution?
 They’re so careful to catalog who first noticed each pattern and when he found it (it’s always a ‘he’).
 Just like Halley’s Comet and the Kuiper Belt and the Oort Cloud, there’s the Gosper gun and the Schick engine and the Corderman switch engine.
 There’s even a pattern called Kok’s galaxy!
 It’s right there in the name.
 They call it a galaxy!”

 <pattern-anchor src=./patterns/koks-galaxy.rle></pattern-anchor>